Great Western Railway ships: History

 Isambard Kingdom Brunel, the GWR's chief engineer, envisaged the railway linking London with the United States of America.
 He was responsible for designing three large ships, the SS Great Western (1837), SS Great Britain (1843; now preserved at Bristol), and SS Great Eastern (1858).
 The plans for the transatlantic routes from Bristol failed to materialise but the ships found other uses.
 Although they were never owned by the Great Western Railway Company, several shareholders and officers of the railway also had interests in the ships.

 The company's first vessels were two tugs working on the River Dee that were acquired with the Shrewsbury and Chester Railway in 1854.
 Two years later a service between Neyland in Wales and Waterford in Ireland was established in connection with the railway.
-This was operated by Ford and Jackson until 1 February 1872 when they were transferred to the railway company under powers obtained by the Great Western Railway (Steam Vessels) Act of 13 July 1871.
-The Act also allowed operation to the Channel Islands and France.
+This was operated by Ford and Jackson until 1 February 1872 when they were transferred to the railway company under powers obtained by the Great Western Railway (Steam Vessels) Act 1871 (34 & 35 Vict. c. cxii) of 13 July 1871.
+The act also allowed operation to the Channel Islands and France.
 These services were eventually provided from Weymouth, although the French services were only operated on a regular basis from 1878 to 1885.
 After this only cargo services were provided, often on a seasonal basis.
 The Channel Islands services were operated for the GWR by the Weymouth and Channel Island Steam Packet Company until August 1889 when the railway took on the operation of the route.

 Meanwhile, the New Passage Ferry of the River Severn had become a GWR service when the Bristol and South Wales Union Railway was amalgamated in 1868.
 Another operation taken over by the GWR was the Plymouth Great Western Docks in 1876.
 The South Devon Railway Company held the majority of shares in the docks and was itself amalgamated with the GWR early in 1876.
 The docks used a fleet of tenders to land passengers and mails from transatlantic liners moored off-shore; the lighters also operated excursions to coastal towns in Devon and Cornwall.
 Some cargo services were later operated form Plymouth to Nantes in France.
 Also in Devon, in 1901 the GWR took over the Dartmouth Passenger Ferry that linked Kingswear railway station with Dartmouth.
 The GWR also acquired a large shareholding in the West Cornwall Railway which itself owned a part of the West Cornwall Steam Ship Company; GWR ships were occasionally used on its route from Penzance.